smknstd/modern-php-cheatsheet/README.md

 // $array1 = ['foo', 'bar', 'baz']
 ```

-If you try to unpack an array valued with null, you'll get an error:
+Unpacking only works with arrays (or objects inplementing Traversable interface).
+If you try to unpack any other value, such as null, you'll get an error:

 ```php
 $array1 = null;